 - Percentage of new vs. known issues being reported to the support center (assisted model) (manager's goal—focus resources on solving new problems, not known problems, drive down costs)

-- Percentage of customers who use the web first (survey data)
+- Percentage of requestors who use the web first (survey data)

-- Percentage of customer success on the web (survey data)
+- Percentage of requestor success on the web (survey data)

-- Number of product improvements recommended to development/engineering
+- Number of product, policy or process improvements recommended to the respective owners

 In this document, we are focusing on the KCS-relevant metrics.
 They do not replace existing management metrics, but should be integrated into them.